Welcome to Astro Brain Tumour Fund

 Staffed entirely by volunteers, Astro Brain Tumour Fund will ensure that every penny you donate goes to where it is needed most.
 We have no overheads, no salaries and no expense accounts to pay.
 With all team members having personal experience of this challenging tumour type, finding a cure is at the centre of everything that we do.

-We hope that you draw strength from the knowledge that the trustees of the charity is working hard to offer real hope for all of us whose lives are touched by low-grade gliomas.
+We hope that you draw strength from the knowledge that the trustees of the charity are working hard to offer real hope for all of us whose lives are touched by low-grade gliomas.
 This website aims to bring together key information related to the low-grade glioma community in the UK, whilst information related to the global community can be gained through our Facebook closed low grade glioma support group.

 More About Us